williamszk/rust-study/a_distributed_engine/readme.md

 - [x] Build two containers running inside a same docker-compose file.
 - [x] Make worker executable receive command line argument for port.
 - [x] Make default port be 8081 for the worker and 8080 for the master node.

-For this we'll need to make the core logic agnostic to the way in which the workload is distributed to the nodes.
+- [ ] We'll need to make the core logic agnostic to the way in which the workload is distributed to the nodes.
       In Spark-k8s there is the "Kubernetes Scheduler Backend" which is responsible for taking the core logic and making it run inside the k8s cluster.

 ## Sources of instruction: